oVirt/ovirt-site/source/feature/taskmanagerdetailed.html.md

     2. The command ends, but the action is completed by the monitor.

 The following sequence diagrams describe how the new components should interact in order to support the commands, by command type:

- **Sync Command Invocation Sequence Diagram**
+##### Sync Command Invocation Sequence Diagram

 ![](Sync-action-invocation-sequence-diagram.jpeg "fig:Sync-action-invocation-sequence-diagram.jpeg")
 **The sequence above describes invocation of sync-action:**

 *   The *Backend* receive a request from a client, provided by action type, parameters and optionally correlation-id.
     -   Correlation-ID is a pass-thru identifier of an action which the user defines.
 A user can associate any action with that ID which will appear as part of the command entity and its tasks, in Backend for action related logging and in VDSM logs.
 If the user does not provide a correlation-id, the Backend will generate one.
 *   The *Backend* uses the *CommandFactory* to create a concrete command instance.
 *   The *Backend* uses the *CommandRepository* to create a *CommandEntity*.
-The *CommandEntity* will describe the metadata of the command, therefore a command is responsible for creating its own metadata.
+The *CommandEntity* will describe the metadata of the command (detailed below), therefore a command is responsible for creating its own metadata.
 The command metadata is basically a placeholders for the steps of the action.
 A default implementation will be provided (A command with 2-3 tasks representing VALIDATION, EXECUTION and tentative FINALIZATION).
 The new entity is being initialized with status 'Waiting for launch', command id, action type, parameters, correlation-id, command creation time and the user which invoked the command.
 The *CommandRepository* persist the *CommandEntity* to the database, letting the command queries be noticed about the new command in the system.
 *   The *CommandBase.executeAction()* updates the status of the command entity to state 'VALIDATING' and set the last update time to current.
 It also updates 'VALIDATION' task of the command (status IN_PROGRESS, start-time).
     -   The *CommandBase.InternalCanDoAction()* determines how the validation step ends: